dirkpetersen/froster/README.md

 ```
 dp@grammy:~$ froster delete

 Deleting archived objects in /home/dp/csv, please wait ...
 Deleted files and wrote manifest to /home/dp/csv/Where-did-the-files-go.txt
 ```

-The file has information that should allow other users to find out where the data went and who to contact to get it back
+The file has information that should allow other users to find out where the data went and who to contact to get it back.
+It is important to understand that before deletion, Froster will compare the checksums of each file that was archived with the file in the archive and will only delete local files that have an identical copy in the archive.
+The manifest file and the checksum comparison are good reasons why you should always let Froster handle the data deletion instead of deleting the source folder manually.

 ```
 dp@grammy:~$ cat /home/dp/csv/Where-did-the-files-go.txt